 The Fund partly depends on the cooperation of tenants to receive actual energy data.
-Where actual data cannot be retrieved, clustered data received from grid operators is used to measure the energy performance.
-Although these clusters consist as much as possible of similar buildings, the result is an average of the buildings in the cluster.
-Where cluster information is not available, an estimate based on data from buildings in the same area is used.
-In collaboration with external data providers, a.s.r. real estate is investigating how to increase the share of actual data in order to have a more accurate representation of the energy performance of the portfolio.
+In collaboration with external data providers, a.s.r. real estate is investigating how to automate the collection of actual data in order to have a more efficient representation of the energy performance of the portfolio.